Pneumonia in children: What you need to know

 Is pneumonia contagious?

-Pneumonia is contagious and can be spread through airborne particles (a cough or sneeze).
-It can also be spread through other fluids, like blood during childbirth, or from contaminated surfaces.
+Pneumonia, caused by viruses or bacteria, is contagious and can be spread through airborne particles (a cough or sneeze).
+The pathogens that cause pneumonia can also be spread through other fluids, like blood during childbirth, or from contaminated surfaces.
+Not everyone exposed to pneumonia-causing pathogens will fall ill or get pneumonia.

 How is pneumonia diagnosed in children?